letoram/arcan/src/a12/net/HACKING.md

 that is configured to push (x11-style forwarding) want to act as a source and would send 1 in its first HELLO, otherwise 2 (sink).
 If this does not match the configuration/expectations of the other end, the connection MUST be terminated.

+The petname in the direct HELLO state is treated as a suggested (valid utf-8) visible simplified user presentable handle.

 ### command = 1, shutdown
 - [18..n] : last\_words : UTF-8